Buttons #

 Button actions #

-1. Open URL in external browser #
+1. Open URL on external browser #

 exec=open,http://www.google.com/

-2. Play content #
+2. Play contents #

 # web contents